Citrix-TechSpecialist/MAS-Stylebooks-101/Module-2/Readme.md

 lb-alg | LB method on vServe
-svc-servers | List of IPs (ip) and service names (svc-name) of back end servers svc-port | Port the backend service is hosted on
+svc-servers | List of IPs (ip) and service names (svc-name) of back end servers svc-port | Port the backend service is hosted on id | UUID of the target instance in MAS' inventory DB.
+This can be determined from MAS' logs if needed